Oliver-Loeffler/NIOHttp/README.md

 Reading and writing HTTP request and response objects from and to  ``java.nio.channels`` .

-*This project has exploratory character and is in a very early stage of development.*
+:warning: *This project has exploratory character and is in a very early stage of development.*

-## Goals:
+## Goals

  * Create a library/toolkit to write and read HTTP requests to and from ``java.nio.channels`` (Java's non-blocking IO)
  * Explore ``java.util.concurrentjava.util.concurrent`` API
  * Do not use external frameworks, integrate HTTP protocol and  ``java.nio.channels``  using JDK 1.8+.

-### Boundary Conditions:
+### Boundary Conditions

  * zero external dependencies beside standard JDK except for unit & integration testing and build automation

-### Steps to implementation

- 1. Implement first draft of HttpResponse class and corresponding reader class considering RFC7230 and RFC7231
- 2. The first version of HttpResponse will only carry HTTP fields and payload
- 3. Implement simple HttpRequest class and corresponding HttpRequestBuilder

 ## Idea

- * Connecting to a given URL using SocketChannels
- * Submit a HttpRequest by writing the request to a ByteBuffer connected to the SocketChannel
- * Read the servers response from corresponding receive ByteBuffer
-  * Use HttpResponseReader to read the byte[] sequences
-  * Use HttpResponse.fromBytes(byte[] bytes) to create a HttpResponse object which allows access to all HTTP message fields and values and of course, to the HTTP response payload (content)

-## Possible Concepts

 First one need to connect a **SocketStream** to a URL such as http://www.raumzeitfalle.de/.